Moderocky/Overlord/README.md

   * Use real objects to provide the implementation for native methods.
   * Load classes at runtime, both hidden and explicitly.
   * Create pointers to objects in memory.
+  * Rewrite the behaviour of a method at runtime for reflective access.
+  * Break encapsulation and open jdk.internal classes for access.
+  * Silence those pesky "illegal reflection" warnings.

 ### Maven Information